muammar/awesome/README.md

 =======

 This is my rc.lua file for the windows manager awesome.
-I use this configuration in my Macbook Pro 13" running Debian unstable.
+I use this configuration in my Macbook Pro 13" (Retina) running Debian unstable.

 The services launched when logging in are: